-In general terms, long term urban expansion is expected to take place in a westerly direction in Amherstview and in a northerly direction in Bath.
+In general terms, long-term urban expansion is expected to take place in a westerly direction in Amherstview and in a northerly direction in Bath.
 There are no current plans for development on full municipal services in these areas at this time.
-The Township, in considering the potential long term development of these lands, wishes to avoid land use decisions which interfere with the long term planned urban form.
+The Township, in considering the potential long-term development of these lands, wishes to avoid land use decisions which interfere with the long term planned urban form.

 4.6.6.2